ReppCodes/website_files/omscs_classes/AOS.md

 3. Distributed Service using GRPC
 4. Implement MapReduce Framework using GRPC

+I switched jobs towards the end of the semester, and between that and the final project being a monster my class notes are incomplete.
+I've posted here what I managed to take, both for my own future reference and in case even partial notes might be helpful to someone.

 ***

 * The screenshot images in these lecture notes are property of Georgia Tech.
 You can find the originals in the publicly available [Kaltura videos](https://omscs.gatech.edu/cs-6210-advanced-operating-systems-course-videos).